Best Honey for Tea

 Quick Answer

-Linden honey is the classic tea honey, with cooling mentholated notes that complement hot beverages beautifully.
-For black tea, try wildflower or buckwheat.
-For green tea, acacia or fireweed provide delicate sweetness that does not overpower.
+Linden honey is the classic European tea honey, with cooling mentholated notes ideal for herbal teas.
+For green tea, acacia or orange blossom provide delicate sweetness that does not overpower.
+For black tea, wildflower or buckwheat stands up to Assam and English Breakfast malt.
 Orange blossom honey pairs perfectly with Earl Grey.
+For chai, wildflower matches the spice intensity.

 What to Look For